ljarasius/ausnog-2025/pages/bfd.md

 It's... still up?

 <!--
-We go looking at the BGP session, and it is still showing Established.
+We login to the Juniper, go looking at the BGP session, and it is... still showing Established?
 Okay, so what's BFD doing then?

 Wait, it hasn't torn down?
 There's clearly no messages coming in, the VLAN that trunks back to the psuedowire for this circuit doesn't exist on the switches.